noelarinze/StellarMart-Churn-Risk-Analysis/README.md

 → A matrix showing individual customers with total amount, recency days, profit, and risk level for quick profiling.
 - Recency Group Heatmap or Segmentation:
 → Recency groups (0–30, 31–60, 61–90+) helped visualize which segments are cooling off and need re-engagement.

+# Results
+### 1. Churn Exposure

+In this project, one of the first things we aimed to understand was how many customers were at risk of no longer buying from StellarMart — a situation known in business as customer churn.

+To do this, we analyzed a column called Recency_Days, which tells us how many days have passed since each customer last made a purchase.

+We set a simple rule:

+If a customer hasn’t made a purchase in the last 30 days, we consider them at risk of churn.

+This rule helped us classify customers into three groups:
+- Low Risk: Very recent purchases
+- Medium Risk: Some gap in purchasing behavior
+- High Risk: Long time since last purchase (i.e., likely to leave)

+What was found?
+- Out of the total customer base, 1,056 customers were identified as being at risk (either medium or high risk).
+- These customers are responsible for generating a total of €8.71 million in revenue.
+- To put this into perspective, 47.1% of StellarMart’s entire revenue comes from these at-risk customers.

+This is a red flag for the business.
+It means nearly half of StellarMart’s income is coming from customers who are likely to stop buying soon if no action is taken.

+It also highlights the urgency to:
+- Engage with these customers
+- Offer them incentives to stay
+- Understand why they might be leaving

+### 2. Segment-Level Insights (Expanded Explanation)

+After identifying that 47.1% of revenue was at risk, the next question became:

+Who exactly are these customers — and what do we know about their behavior?

+To answer this, we grouped customers into different risk segments based on how long it had been since their last purchase.
+This allowed us to analyze the behavior and contribution of each group — High Risk, Medium Risk, and Low Risk.

+What we discovered:
+- High Risk Customers
+- 	These are the customers who haven’t made any purchase in a long time.
+- 	They made up about 23.7% of the customer base.
+- 	Surprisingly, they still account for €4.18 million in revenue, or about 22.6% of total revenue.
+- 	This means even though they’ve gone quiet, they’re valuable and shouldn’t be ignored.
+- Medium Risk Customers
+- 	These are customers who are showing signs of slowing down, but haven’t fully churned yet.
+- 	They represent 25.6% of the customer base.
+- 	They contributed €4.52 million in revenue, around 24.5% of the total.
+- Low Risk Customers
+- 	These are the most recent and active buyers.
+- 	They account for the remaining 50.7% of customers and contribute around €9.55 million (52.9%) of revenue.

+⸻

+Visual Tool Used:

+We visualized this insight using a donut chart that shows the percentage of customers in each churn risk level.
+Another pie chart showed the revenue share by each risk level, helping us see the imbalance between customer activity and revenue contribution.

+⸻

+Why this matters:

+This breakdown shows us that a small number of customers might be bringing in a large chunk of revenue — but they are slipping away.

+It also tells us:
+	•	Which groups to focus on first for retention campaigns
+	•	That not all churn risk is equal — high-revenue churners hurt more than low-spending ones
+	•	And that the medium-risk group may still be won back before it’s too late